-Although it is claimed that the proposed funding for the Seaport Museum is not part of the land use process, we believe this is an integral component of the 250 Water Street development proposal and more details must be disclosed about this process.
-According to the DEIS, the survival of the museum is contingent on the proposal moving forward; however, as of the June 14th Community Board 1 Land Use Committee meeting, HHC still did not provide the public any details about the funding proposal.
-At this point, there is no guarantee that the original \$50 million will be offered to the Seaport Museum, despite the DEIS stating the "funding provided to the museum would stabilize and strengthen its finances, setting the stage for its potential expansion."
+Although it is claimed that the proposed funding for the Seaport Museum is not part of the land use process, HHC has marketed it as an integral component of the 250 Water Street development proposal.
+Therefore, more details must be disclosed about this process.
+According to the DEIS, the survival of the museum is contingent on the proposal moving forward; however, as of the June 14th Manhattan Community Board 1 Land Use Committee meeting, HHC still did not provide the public any details about the funding proposal.
+At this point, as emphasized by Manhattan Borough President Gale Brewer,2 there is no guarantee that the original \$50 million will be offered to the Seaport Museum, despite the DEIS stating the "funding provided to the museum would stabilize and strengthen its finances, setting the stage for its potential expansion."

-MAS stands firm that details of the funding mechanism must be finalized before this project can be approved.
-The City must disclose details concerning the amount of funding to be dedicated, the legal mechanism by which the museum will secure the funding, a timeline for when the development rights will be transferred and funding will be provided to the museum, and how it will be enforced in the future.
-Additionally, we urge the City to disclose details about the museum's current financial outlook, its current budget for the proposed expansion on the John Street lot, and what purposes the funds will be put to by the museum or by others to benefit the museum (whether the funds will go towards a capital campaign or the museum's endowment).
-The City should also disclose any vulnerabilities that might affect the disposition of the funds, i.e., any circumstances in which the funding would not be provided if the project is approved.
+MAS stands firm in that details of the funding mechanism must be finalized before this proposal can be approved by the Commission.
+The City must disclose details concerning the type and amount of funding to be dedicated, the legal mechanism by which the museum will secure the funding, a timeline for when the development rights will be transferred and funding will be provided to the museum, and how it will be enforced in the future.
+Additionally, we urge the City to disclose details about the museum's current financial outlook, its current budget for the proposed expansion on the John Street lot, and what purposes the funds will be put to by the museum or others to benefit the museum (whether the funds will go towards a capital campaign or the museum's endowment).
+Moreover, the City must disclose any vulnerabilities that might affect the disposition of museum funds, i.e., any circumstances in which the funding would not be provided if the project is approved.
+The City must be transparent regarding the future transfer of the John Street lot (a separate ULURP action) in order to facilitate the proposed museum expansion.
+Lastly, the City must disclose how the assumed 2026 build year for the museum expansion was calculated.